 You will need to use the SmartShunt through the VictronConnect app to monitor your battery level.
+The nuCamp tank monitor panel will not accurately reflect the state-of-charge for lithium batteries.
 The SmartShunt will report useful information like the battery state-of-charge, current power usage, & projected time remaining (based on current conditions):